Ralt/ralt.github.com/_posts/2012-08-17-tartempion-released.md

 made a user management pie for some project, you could just copy paste this pie onto your new project, and it will work!

+And the biggest magic is this one:

+- The models are injected into the controllers.
+You can reach it through `this.model`.
+- The db handler is injected into the models.
+You can reach it through `this.db`.
+- The middlewares are available in the `routes.json` file.
+- If you have defined some dependencies, a pie's controller can be reached in another pie through `this.pieName`.

+All this, with no effort whatsoever.
+It's there.

 And now
 ---